Nokia: Alcatel Mobile

 Alcatel Mobile is a mobile phone brand owned by Nokia since 2016.
 It has been licensed since 2005 to Chinese company TCL when it was under the ownership of Alcatel (later Alcatel-Lucent) in a contract until 2024.

 HMD Global

 HMD Global is a mobile phone company based in Espoo, Finland.
 The Nokia brand has been licensed by former Nokia employees who founded HMD Global and introduced Nokia-branded Android-based devices to the market in 2017.
-Nokia has no investment in the company but retains some input in the development of its devices.
+Initially, Nokia had no investment in the company but retained some input in the development of its devices.

 Nokia has 10.10% ownership in HMD Global after investing alongside Qualcomm and Google in 2020.
 In the 2020 financial report, FIH Mobile disclosed they have a 14.38% ownership in HMD Global.
 Finnish Nokia owns 10.10% of HMD Global, while other investors include Google, Qualcomm, and others with an undisclosed share in HMD.

 Alcatel Submarine Networks

 Alcatel Submarine Networks (ASN) is a provider of turnkey undersea network solutions.
 The business unit develops technology and offers installation services for optical submarine cable network links across the world's oceans.

+Previously, Alcatel-Lucent Submarine Networks, also became part of Nokia in 2016.
+Nokia and ASN had added another cable ship to the fleet called, CS Ile d'Ouessant.
+The CS Ile d’Ouessant was purchased in 2019 and was originally built in 2011 as the CS Toisa Warrior.
+Additionally, in 2021, Nokia and ASN requested two cable ships for the fleet, the CS Ile d'Yeu and CS Ile de Molène.

+Here is a list of the cable-laying fleet from Alcatel (6), to Alcatel-Lucent (6 and 7), though Nokia (8):